P001 → Shamemail, ongoing

 Photos taken by Yin Mei at the James Black Gallery in 2024

 Shamemail is an ongoing project researching the material culture and cosmological beliefs of Iron Age Celtic and Norse peoples.
-In particular, Smith aims to reconnect with these cultures which make up their heritage to better understand and cope with their experiences of intergenerational trauma.
-Smith was inspired after learning their family was cursed in 1525 CE by the Archbishop of Glasgow.
-The curse, boasting a thousand words, was laid upon them and other Border reiver families for their consistent raiding, pillaging, murder, and rape of villages along and across the Anglo-Scottish Border.
-Shamemail, comprised of hand-crafted objects and installations, explores how an ancient relative might have coped with the curses their own ancestors had handed down: abuse and endometriosis.
+To better understand and cope with their experiences of intergenerational traumas, Smith reconnects with these cultures which make up their heritage.
+They were inspired after learning that their family was cursed in 1525 CE by the Archbishop of Glasgow.
+The curse, boasting a thousand words, was laid upon their and other Border Reiver families for consistent raiding, pillaging, murder, and rape of villages around the Anglo-Scottish Border.
+Shamemail, comprised of hand-crafted objects and installations, explores how an ancient relative might have coped with the curses handed down by their own ancestors.
 By connecting with this imagined person through the research and creation of historically inspired objects, Smith uncovers new ways of healing.